David C. Koch Regional Perfusion Cancer Therapy Center

 Treatments may include:

-- Hyperthermic intraperitoneal chemotherapy (HIPEC) — this surgical technique may begin with the surgeon removing as much of the tumor as possible (debulking).
+- Hyperthermic intraperitoneal chemoperfusion (HIPEC) — this surgical technique may begin with the surgeon removing as much of the tumor as possible (cytoreduction).
 Then, he or she inserts two tubes: one to deliver the heated chemotherapy solution to the tumor and another to return the fluid to the heating equipment.
-The chemo solution circulates for nearly two hours during the surgery to kill the cancer cells.
+The chemotherapy solution circulates for one and a half hours during the surgery to kill the cancer cells.

-- Hyperthermic pleural perfusion (HPP) — after debulking, the surgeon inserts a tube to deliver the heated chemo solution to the chest cavity and another tube to return the fluid to the heating equipment.
-The chemo drugs circulate for about two hours to kill the cancer cells confined to the chest cavity.
+- Hyperthermic intrathoracic chemotherapy (HITHOC) — after cytoreduction, the surgeon inserts a tube to deliver the heated chemotherapy solution to the chest cavity and another tube to return the fluid to the heating equipment.
+The chemotherapy drugs circulate for one hour to kill the cancer cells confined to the chest cavity.

 - Isolated hepatic perfusion (IHP) — the surgeon infuses a high concentration of heated chemotherapy drugs into the liver.
 He or she completely separates the liver's (hepatic) circulatory system from the rest of the body’s circulatory system.
 This is an open surgery because it requires a large incision to expose the organs and tissues.

-- Transcatheter arterial chemoembolization (TACE) — in this procedure, the surgeons administers anticancer drugs directly to the tumor.
+- Transcatheter arterial chemoembolization (TACE) — in this procedure, interventional radiologists administer anticancer drugs directly to the tumor.
 This blocks the blood supply to the tumor.
 It also allows a higher concentration of medicine to be in contact with the tumor for a longer time.